daleonov/HART/docs/Testing Your DSP In Hart.md

 }
 ```

-Nod build and run it!
+Now build and run it!
 You can also use \ref HART_TEST_WITH_TAGS if you want to use tags, like in [Catch2](https://github.com/catchorg/Catch2)!
 Now let's do something simple:

 ```cpp
 #include "hart.hpp"